 - What Can I Gain through Focusing? ( Focus 2 Career Demonstration & Presentation)

 - Career classroom sessions- Recruiter based sessions

 - Career information session-Recruiters and interns providing career information for students on company history, opportunities and policies

 - Salary Negotiation

 - Networking strategies

-The Office of Career Development collaborates with other central areas by obtaining volunteer projects for students and alumni.
-These services are available for a variety of different projects.
-Occasionally, paid opportunities have been offered.
-Some of our major volunteer projects are as follows:
+The Office of Career Services collaborates with local areas by obtaining volunteer projects for students and alumni.
+These services are available for a variety of different service projects.
+Students may earn community service hours at the discretion of their instructors.
+Some of our major volunteer projects include: